openshift/jenkins-plugin/README.md

 2. "Trigger OpenShift Deployment":  The step name is "openShiftDeploy".
 Mandatory parameters are:

-a)  "deploymentConfig":  The name of the DeploymentConfig to trigger.
+a)  "deploymentConfig" or "depCfg":  The name of the DeploymentConfig to trigger.

 Optional parameters are: